trustpilot/documentation-bruno-collection/README.md

 # documentation-bruno-collection

-A Bruno collection for testing our [public APIs](https://developers.trustpilot.com), owned by the API team.

-Public calls are based on public information that any consumer or business can find on Trustpilot without the use of an API.

-Private calls are not accessible to everyone.
-They're only accessible to businesses with a Trustpilot business profile.
+A Bruno collection to help get up to speed with [Trustpilot API's](https://developers.trustpilot.com).

 ## Prerequisites